-For the first time in the event’s history, visitors will be confronted with a critical decision: should they explore the prison and watch the action, or should they mark themselves to truly interact with the denizens of the cellblocks?
+When you enter Terror Behind the Walls, you will be confronted with a critical decision: should you explore the prison and watch the action, or should you mark yourself to truly interact with the denizens of the cellblocks?
 Those who opt in for true interactivity may be grabbed, held back, sent into hidden passageways, removed from their group, and even occasionally incorporated into the show.
 They will deal with the consequences of their decision through six long attractions.

 Many people believe that Eastern State Penitentiary is haunted.
 As early as the 1940s, officers and inmates reported mysterious visions and eerie experiences in the ancient prison.
 With the growing interest in paranormal investigations, Eastern State Penitentiary may now be the most carefully studied building in the United States.
 Nearly 60 paranormal investigation teams explore the site each year, capturing extensive evidence of ghosts within the penitentiary walls.

 Eastern State Penitentiary has been featured on SyFy’s Ghost Hunters; the Travel Channel’s Ghost Adventures, Paranormal Challenge, and Most Haunted Live; Fox Television’s World’s Scariest Places; TLC’s America’s Ghost Hunters; and MTV’s FEAR.
 Our website features extensive clips that document real investigations inside the nearly 200-year-old prison.